Using the NCCL Net plugin API#

 increasing

 over time.
-The versioning ensures that the plugin and the NCCL core are compatible.
+This versioning pattern ensures that the plugin and the NCCL core are compatible.

-Plugins are encouraged to provide multiple of those symbols, implementing multiple versions of the NCCL NET API, so that the same plugin can be compiled and support a wide range of NCCL versions.
+Plugins are encouraged to provide a number of these symbols, implementing many versions of the NCCL Net API.
+This is so the same plugin can be compiled for and support a wide range of NCCL versions.

 structure, network plugins can provide a collNet